cosmodesi/desilike/doc/user/getting_started.rst

   template.all_params  # df, qpar, qper, dm
   template.all_params.select(basename='q*')  # restrict to parameters with base name starting with q*: qpar, qper

-To get the parameters of a single calculator:
+To get only the parameters of the calculator:

 .. code-block:: python

-  theory.params  # b1, sn0
+  theory.init.params  # b1, sn0

 Above objects are :class:`~desilike.parameter.ParameterCollection`.

 Main parameter's attributes are (see :class:`~desilike.parameter.Parameter`):

 - its (base) name (basename)
 - its default value (value)
 - its prior (prior)